JetBrains/clion-bundle-buildenv/README.md

-# dockerfile-gdb-build
+# clion-bundle-buildenv
-Dockerfiles and PKGBUILD scripts for building GDB for MinGW-W64 and Linux
+Dockerfiles and PKGBUILD scripts for building GDB and LLDB for MinGW-W64 and Linux

 ## Building